Medication packaging that expires: the Self Expiring concept

 Great concept.
 It would be cool if they could take it one step further and have the package analyze the medication inside and “expire” it when the potency goes below a pre-defined percentage.
 Expiration dates are good, but they don’t always tell the whole story.

-2 thoughts on “Medication packaging that expires: the Self Expiring concept”
+2 responses to “Medication packaging that expires: the Self Expiring concept”

 I have an article somewhere that a good portion of emergency medication stock piles are outdated, some by years.
 Potency testing was done and they all were just fine.